 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

-Plazas consists of two very small islands that were uplifted from the sea, separated by a channel.
-Only South Plazas has a visitor site.
-The highlights include tall Opuntia cactus, land and marine iguanas, a rocky cliff that looks out towards open ocean which is also a nesting site for red-billed tropic birds and gulls, and a seal lion bachelor colony.
-Santa Fé is a smaller island with a visitor site located on the northeast end of the island.
-Highlights include Santa Fe land iguanas, pelican nesting site, sea lion colony, mockingbird, and Palo Santo trees.
+Welcome to South Plaza Island.
+Plazas actually consists of two very small islands that were uplifted from the sea, separated by a channel.
+Highlights of this enchanted island include tall Opuntia cactus, land and marine iguanas, a rocky cliff that looks out towards open ocean which is also a nesting site for red-billed tropic birds and gulls, and a seal lion bachelor colony.
+Cruise onward to Santa Fe, a smaller island with a visitor site located on the northeastern end of the island.
+Highlights here include Santa Fe land iguanas, pelican nesting site, sea lion colony, mockingbird, and Palo Santo trees.

-San Cristóbal is the easternmost island of Galapagos and also one of the oldest.
-Cerro Brujo is a white sand beach on the west side of San Cristóbal.
-Highlights include Sally Lightfoot crabs, marine iguanas, and sea lions, Chatham mockingbird, and lava lizards.
-Visit Galapaguera and El Junco; this lagoon is the only fresh water reservoir in Galapagos and has great views from its altitude of 700 meters in the highlands of San Cristóbal.
+San Cristobal is the easternmost island of Galapagos and also one of the oldest.
+Visit Cerro Brujo, a white sand beach on the west side of San Cristobal.
+Delight in the dance of the Sally Lightfoot crabs, marine iguanas, sea lions, Chatham mockingbird, and lava lizards.
+Visit Galapaguera and El Junco – this lagoon is the only fresh water reservoir in Galapagos and has great views from its altitude of 2,300 feet in the highlands of San Cristobal.
 Rainwater has collected in the caldera for hundreds of years and formed this lagoon.
 Galapaguera is a good area to see tortoises in their natural environment.

-Española is the oldest of the Southern Islands and is the southernmost in the archipelago.
+Española Island is the oldest of the Southern Islands and is the southernmost in the archipelago.
 Because of its remote location a unique range of endemic species evolved here.
-You will visit Gardner Bay (Off of Española Island), a spectacular beach inhabited by sea lion colonies.
+You will visit Gardner Bay (off of Española Island), a spectacular beach inhabited by sea lion colonies.
 The wildlife at Punta Suarez is plentiful and varied.
 Along the cliff visitors can enjoy the blowhole where seawater is forced about 20 meters into the air.
-The highlights are the waved albatross (April-Dec) that are only found on Hood, Galapagos hawks, blue-footed boobies, Nazca boobies, and Española lava lizards.
+Highlights include the waved albatross (April-Dec) that are only found on Española, Galapagos hawks, blue-footed boobies, Nazca boobies, and Española lava lizards.

-At Point Cormorant, you visit a flamingo lagoon where other species of shore birds may also be seen, and you snorkel at the Devil’s Crown, a submerged volcanic cone.
-At Post Office Bay, one may leave letters like whalers did in the 18th century, in a wooden barrel mailbox.
+Today you will go to Point Cormorant, where you can visit a lively flamingo lagoon and snorkel at the Devil’s Crown, a submerged volcanic cone.
+Send a letter to a loved one back home from Post Office Bay, just like whalers did in the 18th century.

-Dragon Hill is located on the northwestern side of Santa Cruz Island with highlights including small lagoons with flamingos, Palo Santo trees, and Opuntia cactus.
+Your adventure continues today on Dragon Hill—located on the northwestern side of Santa Cruz Island with highlights including small lagoons with flamingos, Palo Santo trees, and Opuntia cactus.
 Visit Santiago Island located between Isabela and Santa Cruz Islands.
 This Island offers a wide variety of seabirds, marine iguanas and fur seals.
 Sullivan Bay is of great geological interest with a 100-year-old lava flow field, pahoehoe formations, and lava bubbles.

 Genovesa is an eroded, flat volcanic island, with a natural harbor, which is actually the submerged caldera of this volcanic island.
-You will visit El Barranco where there is a good possibility of seeing the unique "Short eared owl.”
+You will visit El Barranco where there is a good possibility of seeing the unique Galapagos short-eared owl.
 During the dinghy rides along the cliffs, fur seals and several species of seabirds can be spotted.
 At Darwin Bay, steep cliffs dominate the island.
 This area is home to thousands of frigate birds, red-footed boobies, Noddy terns, lava gulls, tropicbirds, doves, storm petrels and Darwin's finches.

-Turtle Cove is a red mangrove lagoon on Santa Cruz and a perfect example of how mangroves alter the marine environment to create a rich and unique habitat.
+Your journey will come to an end today on Santa Cruz Island.
+Your last visit will be to Turtle Cove, a red mangrove lagoon on Santa Cruz and a perfect example of how mangroves alter the marine environment to create a rich and unique habitat.
 Continue toward Baltra to disembark and board your return flight to Quito or Guayaquil.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, USD $100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; drinks aboard ship; gratuities are left to the discretion of the passenger; traveler’s insurance; wetsuits ($30 per person/week (for snorkeling use only); snorkeling gear ($10 per person / week (must be paid directly on board and in cash only).
+Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee (USD $100 per person, children under 12 subtract $50, subject to change without notice); Galapagos Transit Card ($20 per person, subject to change); international airfare; airfare to/from Galapagos Islands; bottled drinks onboard ship; gratuities are left to the discretion of the passenger; traveler’s insurance; wetsuits ($30 per person/week, for snorkeling use only); fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: